How to save money on groceries every month starting today

 But, I did eventually get the hang of it – and now I LOVE it.

-What I would recommend for anyone who wants to use meal planning to save money, though, is to purchase a meal planning system like this one.
+What I would recommend for anyone who wants to use meal planning to save money, though (and anybody looking for how to meal plan on a budget), is to purchase a meal planning system like this one.

 When I started meal planning I did it all with a good old fashioned piece of paper, pen, and hours of research.